DunnCreativeSS/smoke-python/docs/cli.rst

         sign                Sign a provided transaction with available and required keys
         broadcast           broadcast a signed transaction

-        orderbook           Obtain orderbook of the internal market buy                 Buy STEEM or SBD from the internal market sell                Sell STEEM or SBD from the internal market cancel              Cancel order in the internal market resteem             Resteem an existing post
+        resteem             Resteem an existing post
         follow              Follow another account
         unfollow            unfollow another account